Describing Your Session

 Sessions in this category explore differentiating strategies or introduce participants to various policies, programs, and services to build equity and access.
 Sessions in the category are delivered by members of the AP Development Committees.
 They provide attendees with data on the current year’s exam results.

 Sessions in the category are delivered by members of the AP Development Committees.
 They provide attendees with data on the current year’s exam results.
 Do not select this category unless you are a Development Committee member delivering a 2020 Exam Results session.

 Sessions in this category show participants how to design, plan, and sequence instruction or use resources to provide students with an enhanced instructional experience.
 These sessions also help participants understand difficult concepts to teach and learn, deepen knowledge of a specific time period, increase understanding of major issues within a content area, or explore strategies to assess student knowledge.

 Sessions in this category will help participants understand difficult concepts to teach/learn, deepen knowledge of a specific time period, increase understanding of major issues within a content area, or explore strategies to assess student preparedness for AP Exams.

 All main conference sessions are scheduled to run for 75 minutes.
 You should plan your session to allow for sufficient Q&A time.

 All rooms are equipped with a microphone, LCD projector, and screen.
 Additional requests are subject to approval.
 Please note that we may not be able to honor all AV requests, especially late requests and last-minute, on-site requests.
 Session rooms are set theater style (all seats, no tables) with the exception of Chemistry and Biology sessions; no exceptions can be made.

 Guidelines and Procedures

-Please note that proposals promoting the purchase of books, materials or services will not be considered for the conference program.
+Session proposals promoting the purchase of books, materials, or services won't be considered for the conference program.
 Individuals who wish to promote a product should contact Christine Schmidt at [email protected] to discuss exhibitor or sponsor opportunities.